-Radiant barriers and reflective insulation products can earn the ENERGY STAR label (as insulation).
+No, Radiant barriers cannot earn the ENERGY STAR label as a certified insulation.

 Radiant barriers are a metallic foil material (usually a sheet of foil alone or attached to something such as plywood or rigid foam) designed to block radiant heat transfer across open spaces.
 The material can contain reflective aluminum.
 Since radiant barriers just block heat radiation but have no certified R-value they cannot be ENERGY STAR certified.